zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/_index.md

 If you need any of these features, contact your Mendix CSM to discuss inclusion of these features on the Mendix roadmap or customization of the SAML SSO module.

 Versions of the SAML module below 3.5.0 are limited to single keypair.
 If you are using one of those older versions and you want to connect your app to multiple SAML IdPs, you cannot use different key pairs and certificates for each of the SSO federations.
 Instead, you must use a single key pair and certificate for all SAML IdPs.
 The certificate can be either a self-signed certificate or a certificate issued by a certificate authority (CA).
-For more details, see the [Use a Certificate Issued by a Certificate Authority](#use-ca) section below.
+For more details, see the [Use a Certificate Issued by a Certificate Authority](/appstore/modules/saml/advanced-configuration/#use-ca) section of *Advanced configuration for SAML.

 If you use both the [OIDC SSO](/appstore/modules/oidc/) module and the SAML module in the same app, each end-user can only authenticate using one IdP.

-The URL for downloading the SP metadata of your app is independent of the value of the EntityID that you configure for your app (see [Configuring Service Provider](#configure-sp)) and which is included in the SP metadata.
+The URL for downloading the SP metadata of your app is independent of the value of the EntityID that you configure for your app which is included in the SP metadata.
 Instead, the metadata URL is based on the alias for the connected IDP where the SP metadata will be used.

 Controlling the configuration using constants requires an app restart and it is only possible when your app is connected to a single IdP.